Schools closed, roads slick as snow hits D.C. region for second time in a week

 Power outages remained for some in the region from Monday’s storm.
 Pepco and Dominion Energy had roughly 400 and 8,500 customers, respectively, without power.
 Crews were working to restore power and planned to have it back on Friday, officials said.

 The Post’s Capital Weather Gang said the snow moved out of the region fast, but temperatures were forecast to reach only the upper 20s to low 30s.
+The storm is part of a larger system that moved up the East Coast in the early morning, dumping mainly between two and four inches in the D.C. region to as much as eight inches in parts of New England.